thesofproject/sof-docs/contribute/linux/development_tree.rst

 ``git@github.com:thesofproject/linux.git``

 Developers are required to submit Pull Requests (PRs) against the topic/sof-dev branch.
-The Continuous Integration (CI) will run a set of static analysis, builds, and on-device testing.
+The Continuous Integration (CI) runs a set of static analysis, builds, and on-device testing.

 Two approvers are required for each PR.
 SOF admins may in some exceptions use their privileges to merge PRs, such as to restore functionality and broken builds.

-When a PR is submitted by an SOF admin, another admin must approves that PR.
+When a PR is submitted by an SOF admin, another admin must approve that PR.
 The PRs are integrated into the SOF tree using the 'rebase-and-merge' method which keeps the integrated patches in a linear order.